-We’ve been using a formal budget since 2016.
+We’ve used a formal budget since 2016.
 My husband works in a budget department, so he’s all about keeping track of our numbers!

-On the first tab of our budget is our yearly income.
+The first tab of the budget is for yearly income.
 To customize this for your family, you’ll need to enter your current hourly wage for your first income in cell E3.
 Then if you get a raise throughout the year, you can enter the percentage in H3.